dragmove/kihon/README.md

 * Javascript Library to help developers make Interactive UI
 * Dependency to jQuery 3.x.x

-Thansk to whoever use kihon.
+Thanks to whoever use kihon.

 ## Install